applyikfwork/ethereal-aura-ui/replit.md

 ## Overview

-Aura is a premium AI avatar creation platform powered by Google's Gemini AI and Supabase.
+Aura is a premium AI avatar creation platform powered by Stability AI and Supabase.
 Users can create stunning, personalized AI avatars with magical aura effects through an intuitive, beautifully designed interface.

 ### Key Features